ashleynguci/smart-bank-chatbot/README.md

 This section will guide you on how to build and deploy the Docker containers to **Google Cloud Run**.

+### Set a Backend API URL Environment Variable
+We want to instruct the deployed Frontend to call a deployed Backend Cloud API instead of `http://localhost:8000`.
+Here, it is assumed that containers have been previously deployed and a link of format `https://<project-link>.a.run.app` is reserved for the backend container.
+If not, deploy the Backend first individually.
+Subsequent deployments do not change the link, so you can immediately provide it to the frontend container:

+1. Create a `/frontend/.env.production` file.
+Do not push this to Git (.gitignore takes care of this)

+2. Inside, paste the link to the deployed Backend API container:
+    ```bash
+    NEXT_PUBLIC_API_URL=https://<project-link>.a.run.app
+    ```

+3. The Frontend Docker Image builder below will use this link instead of `http://localhost:8000` in `.env.development`.

 ### Build Docker Images

 Replace `<your-project-id>` with your Google Cloud project ID.